Pacific Southwest, Region 9: Superfund

 Immediate Actions: When chromium was found in off-site domestic water wells in 1989, the Army supplied affected residents with bottled water.
 The Army subsequently closed the contaminated wells and replaced them with new deeper, clean wells.
 The Army completed an interim groundwater treatment system that became fully operational in October 1991.
 This system treats chromium and cyanide contaminants from extracted groundwater.
 In 1991, the Army began work to extend the existing City of Riverbank's public water supply system to all residents who have been, or could potentially be, affected by the contaminated groundwater.
 By December 1992, the residents were connected to the Riverbank water system.
 In 1993, the Army removed petroleum and zinc-contaminated sediments from its industrial waste treatment ponds and disposed of the sediments off-site.
-Groundwater around the ponds is monitored quarterly as a requirement in the National Pollution Discharge Elimination System (NPDES) permit for the ponds.
+Groundwater is monitored as a requirement in the National Pollution Discharge Elimination System (NPDES) permit for the ponds.

 Entire Site: A remedy was selected in the spring of 1994 that includes a comprehensive groundwater extraction and treatment system for the contaminated groundwater; stabilization, capping, and monitoring of the landfill; and no further cleanup action for the ponds, which were cleaned up through the immediate actions described above.
 The Army completed its design of the landfill cap in late 1994.
 Design and construction of the groundwater extraction and treatment system were completed in November 1996.